create3000/x_ite/docs/_posts/getting-started.md

 ### contentScale

-A Integer value that determines how much higher is the physical resolution of the internal \<canvas\> element.
-The default value for the *contentScale* attribute is 1, which is good for most cases.
-A higher value, typical 2, will increase the resolution of the internal \<canvas\> element and can be uses to increase the antialiasing effect, thus making the rendered image sharper.
+A Float value that determines how much higher is the physical resolution of the internal \<canvas\> element.
+The default value for the *contentScale* attribute is 1.0, which is good for most cases.
+A higher value, typical 2.0, will increase the resolution of the internal \<canvas\> element and can be uses to increase the antialiasing effect, thus making the rendered image sharper.

 ### contextMenu